abhinav-sigmoid/Python-SQL/README.md

-# Python-SQL Assignment by Shivam Raj
+# Python-SQL Assignment by Abhinav Anand
 Prerequisites:
 1. Install Postgres locally on your laptop if not done already
 2. Insert dummy data using the below script